-Coming to Bali for New Years Eve?
+Planning to visit Bali for New Year’s Eve?
 You’ve made the right choice!
-New Years in Bali is undoubtedly a very exciting time.
-The island will be buzzing with activities and parties, and you will not be short of options.
-All of the popular beach clubs, restaurants and bars will be holding a New Year special.
+New Year in Bali is undoubtedly a very exciting time.
+The island will be buzzing with activities and parties – you will not be short of options for spending your time.
+All of the popular beach clubs, restaurants, and bars will be holding a new year’s special!

-I personally have spent the past 2 New Years Eve in Bali, so I’m here to impart some knowledge of how to survive this chaotic (but super fun) night.
+I personally have spent two New Year’s Eve in Bali, so I know a thing or two about spending time in Bali during this time period.
+I’m here to impart some knowledge on how to survive this chaotic – but super fun – night!

-What to pre-book before your trip to Bali
+What to book before your trip to Bali

-- a local SIM Card – having a data connection is always important! make sure you are connected throughout the trip so you can easily look at maps and research on the go.
+- Buy a local SIM Card – having a data connection is always important, especially if you’re planning to party and need to be connected with your group.
+It also helps you get around Bali as you can easily look at the maps, bookmark spots, and research things on the go.
 This SIM card can be bought at DPS Airport when you land, but it will cost you more than if you had pre-booked it here before your trip.
-I recommend getting XL.
+I recommend getting XL as the carrier.

-Here are some personal recommendations for where to stay.
-They are still available for NYE night at the timing of writing, but they will soon be booked up.
-If you see something available now, BOOK THEM! don’t wait til last minute!
+Here are some personal recommendations of where you can.
+They are still available for NYE night at the time of writing, but they will soon be booked up.
+If you see something available now, BOOK THEM! don’t wait til the last minute!

 1. Accommodations in Seminyak

-- Bali Mystique Apartment in Seminyak – Same as above.
+- Bali Mystique Apartment – Same as above, but with larger rooms.
 Good option if you’re traveling in a group of 3-4 people.

 2. Accommodations in Canggu

-- LV8 Resort – Great option if you want to splurge a little.
-They are right next to Finns and also have a great swimming pool for sunset!
+- LV8 Resort – This is a great option if you want to splurge a little.
+They are RIGHT next to Finns Beach Club and also have a great swimming pool for sunset!

-If you need more information, you can read my Bali Complete Guide for more specific hotel recommendations, as well as comprehensive tips on visiting Bali.
+If you need more information about Bali, you can read my Bali Complete Guide for more specific hotel recommendations, as well as comprehensive tips on visiting Bali.
 I’ve been to Bali a LOT of times so you know I have tons to share!

 Depending on the type of mood you are looking for, there are tons of places to choose from.
-I recommend checking out the following spots, and I recommend checking their pages on Facebook (which I’ve linked below) to see what each of these places have in plan for New Years.
+I recommend checking out the following spots, and I recommend checking their pages on Facebook (which I’ve linked below) to see what each of these places has in plan for New Year.

 1. Beach Clubs

-If you are looking for a high energy party night, these are the places you should check out.
-Just visit their facebook page and look for their New Years Special.
-They usually announce the NYE event around November.
+If you are looking for a high-energy party night by the beach or pool, these are the places you should check out.
+Just visit their Facebook page and look for their New Year’s Special.
+They will announce their NYE event as early as August!

 2. Restaurant Parties